The main entrance to Birmingham New Street station off Smallbrook Queensway

 What can be a tad confusing, is that on the smaller TV style departure screens you won’t see any information on them, which will say something along the lines of ‘go to the Blue zone' etc.

-Though at the bottom of the listing for each departure on the main board, you will see indicators of whether you should access the trains through the blue, green or red zones.
+Though at the bottom of the listing for each departure over on the main board, you will see indicators of whether you should access the trains through the blue, green or red zones.

 (5) These zones function in a similar way to the gates at an airport, they’re interim locations in which you can spend time waiting for a train to depart, once you know from which platform (track) it will be leaving from.